Congress looks for Dalit face to win Hajipur seat

 He further said that people of Hajipur would love to see both Priyanka Gandhi and Rahul Gandhi together in Hajipur.
 "It was long back when former PM Indira Gandhi visited Raghopur assembly segment in Hajipur lok sabha, " he added.

-Politically vibrant, stalwarts of RJD leaders such as Tejaswi Yadav, Tej Pratap Yadav are MLAs from the district.
-The present BJP chief Nityanand Rai also belongs to Hajipur and was time MLA Hajipur assembly seats from 2000-2010.
+Stalwarts of RJD leaders such as Tejaswi Yadav, Tej Pratap Yadav are MLAs from the district.
+The present BJP chief Nityanand Rai also belongs to Hajipur and was MLA of Hajipur assembly seat from 2000-2010.